adbar/simplemma/training/README.rst

   PRIMARY base word list for a language Wiktionary covers poorly (write to ``training/lists/<code>.txt`` instead of ``training/fill/``) — see "Example using Wikidata as the PRIMARY source" above.
-- ``build_override.py <lang> <train.conllu> <out.tsv>`` — mine a closed-class
-  override lexicon (pronouns, determiners, adpositions, …) from a UD train split, the one place Wiktionary is systematically thin.
+- ``build_override.py <lang> [--in-place]`` — mine an override lexicon from ALL of the language's UD train splits (closed-class at ≥3/90%, open-class at ≥5/95%, plus a per-treebank majority veto against convention splits), and gate the merged candidate with ``eval_gate`` on every train treebank.
+  Output goes to ``training/output/`` unless ``--in-place`` updates the reviewed file on a passing gate; shipping still requires a dictionary rebuild.
 Deterministic given a pinned UD version (``download_eval_data.py`` fixes UD 2.18, md5-verified).

-  The committed ``training/overrides/<code>.tsv`` files are **reviewed source-of-truth, not a build output**: edit them directly, do not expect a re-run to reproduce them.
-Two reasons a fresh mine differs: (1) the shipped files were mined across *all* of a language's train treebanks (this CLI takes one), and (2) they were then trimmed to drop entries that merely duplicated the shipped base at trim time — so a re-mine yields the fuller, untrimmed set.
-  That trim makes each remaining line a real correction/addition, at the cost of coupling the file to that base: to refresh after a UD bump, re-mine the full set, re-review, and re-trim rather than regenerating in place.
+  The committed ``training/overrides/<code>.tsv`` files are **reviewed source-of-truth**: a pure function of the UD data plus review, never of the current dictionary.
+Entries the pipeline already reproduces are kept — they are harmless (the override layer wins with the same mapping) — and only counted in the run's log, so a re-mine after a UD bump merges cleanly.

+  ``--in-place`` rewrites that reviewed file through the same loader the build uses, which is *lossy by policy*: a multi-word form is dropped (unreachable — the tokenizer never yields it as one token) and a ``grc``/``he``/``ar`` entry is rewritten into the canonical key space.
+Every committed row survives the round trip today, but a hand-added spaced entry would be lost permanently.
+  Prefer the default ``training/output/`` run and diff it by hand.

+  Historical note: the 2.0.0-era files were delta-trimmed against their then-current bases (5,096 rows dropped, verified byte-identical at the time; git history holds the fuller sets) and 17 of the 47 files never were.
+  File length therefore reflects mining era, not curation quality.
+- ``verify_idempotence.py [lang ...]`` — byte-idempotence lint: every shipped
+  dictionary must recompose byte-identically from its own data (zero expected drift; any difference means a pipeline change silently rewrites shipped data).
+Run it by hand after pipeline or data changes (~15 min for all languages, seconds per language).
 - ``eval_gate.py <lang> <baseline.tsv> <candidate.tsv>`` — release gate:
-  refuse a candidate that regresses token- OR type-level accuracy on any UD test treebank for the language (cross-treebank is automatic).
+  refuse a candidate that regresses token- OR type-level accuracy on any UD treebank for the language (cross-treebank is automatic), each at its most-held-out split — train, the only split that is not published, falling back per TREEBANK to dev, then test, with a WARNING.
+Per-treebank resolution keeps test-only parallel treebanks (``fi_pud``, ``ru_pud``, …) in the gate next to their train-having siblings.

 ``ud_conllu.py`` holds the shared UD conventions (the dataset-name → language map and the gold-token iteration rule) these tools read with.